Jordan Bouah

-Jordan Bouah (born May 17, 1995) is an Italian wide receiver for the Vienna Vikings of the European League of Football.
+Jordan Bouah (born May 17, 1995) is an Italian gridiron football wide receiver for the Milano Rhinos of the Italian Football League.
 Born in Rome, he was drafted in the first round of the 2019 CFL European Draft by the Ottawa Redblacks.
 He played College football for the Saddleback Bobcats.

-Early life
+Early years

 Bouah was born in Rome to an Ivorian father and a Sardinian mother.
 After playing basketball throughout his childhood, he became interested in American football after watching the Super Bowl in 2015.

 College career

 Bouah joined the Rome Gladiators before attending Saddleback College in California for two years.
 Before and during this time, he also played for the Italy national American football team, winning the European Championship in 2021.

 Professional career

 Ottawa Redblacks

-Bouah was selected by the Ottawa Redblacks with the 8th overall pick of the 2019 CFL European Draft.
+Bouah was selected by the Ottawa Redblacks of the Canadian Football League (CFL) with the 8th overall pick of the 2019 CFL European Draft.
 He was released after playing in just one preseason game.
 He remained on the practice squad.